ottamj/evotrec/README.md

 pip install -r requirements.txt
 ```

+TODO: Add installation instructions and links for ripser

 ## Testing
+TODO: This is internal info, remove before publishing.

 You can test the functionality of EVOTREC using the provided unit tests.

 Either run pytest